aniketxparihar/Kyupid-API/README.md

 [Live Link](https://kyupid-assignment.netlify.app/)

 ## Assumptions
-* User has access to this dashboard I didn't figure out the navigation to come to this page.
+* User has access to this dashboard so I didn't figure out the navigation to this page.
 * Cost per pro subscription is 50$

 ## Improvements